icub-tech-iit/documentation/mkdocs/tendons_icub/docs/waist_legs.md

 > [<i class="fa fa-flag fa-1x"></i> **ITA**](italiano.md#position017)

 !!!
 Tip
-    Use a 2mm hexagonal screwdriver to spin the motor shaft (Photo N.9)  - on both sides of iCub's hips - allowing you to rotate the internal pulley (holding the tensionner) and have it in a proper angle.
+    Use a 2mm hexagonal screwdriver to spin the motor shaft (Photo N.9)  - on both sides of iCub hips - allowing you to rotate the internal pulley (where yield the tensioners) and have it in a proper angle.

 <center>![waist](img\waist\Waist_cable_11_foto5_6.png)</center>
 > To finish the wiring, position the head of the crimps inside their respective tensioners on both side of the inner part of the hips (Photo 7 - 8).